Texas Forts Trail

 Presidio San Saba, Menard, Texas by Kathy Alexander.

 From 1848 to 1900, the U.S. Army built 44 major posts and set up more than 100 temporary camps in Texas.
 In addition to the many military forts established by the U.S. Army, several earlier Republic-era forts, private bastions, and Spanish Presidios were built and abandoned across the Lone Star State.
-Today, these sites range from ghostly ruins to historically accurate reconstructions to nothing but a historical marker to identify their locations.
+Today, these sites range from ghostly ruins to historically accurate reconstructions to nothing more than a historical marker identifying their locations.

-During the 19th Century, settlers streamed west onto the advancing frontier, invading the territorial lands of the Native Americans who had long called this area home.
+During the 19th Century, settlers streamed westward onto the advancing frontier, invading the territories of the Native Americans who had long called this area home.
 Resentful of the influx of white settlers upon their domain, the Kiowa, Comanche, and other Plains Indians fought back in raids and attacks on caravans and settlements.
-But, the encroaching settlers were not deterred and continued to invade Texas, assisted and protected by the many soldiers stationed at the frontier posts.
+But the encroaching settlers were not deterred and continued to invade Texas, assisted and protected by the many soldiers stationed at the frontier posts.

 Texas seceded from the Union when the Civil War began, and all federal garrisons were ordered to evacuate all the posts and surrender them to Confederate authorities.
-When the war ended, the U.S. Army returned to Texas to stay until the frontier was tamed.
+When the war ended, the U.S. Army returned to Texas, remaining there until the frontier was tamed.

 The duties of the soldiers at the many posts were to escort wagon trains and the mail, patrol their segments of the road, keep track of the Indians’ whereabouts, and pursue and punish any Indian raiders.
-Over the next 15 years, these tasks would be continued, eventually eliminating the Indian resistance to white settlement in Texas.
+Over the next 15 years, these tasks would continue, eventually eliminating Indian resistance to white settlement in Texas.

 Soldiers encamped near Texas City, Texas.